armbian/documentation/docs/build-framework/switches/branding.md

 ---
 seo_title: "Armbian image branding / vendor build switches"
-description: "Rebrand Armbian images: VENDOR, VENDORURL, VENDORLOGO, MAINTAINER and related switches that write /etc/os-release, /etc/issue, the login MOTD and the .deb package signatures."
+description: "Rebrand Armbian images: VENDOR, VENDORURL, VENDORLOGO, MAINTAINER and related switches that write /etc/os-release, /etc/issue, the login MOTD and .deb package metadata."
 ---

 # Branding

 Rebrand the built image's identity — the OS name, URLs, logo, MOTD colour and package maintainer.
 Set these to ship your own white-labelled images instead of stock Armbian.
 They are normally set together in a [build configuration file](/build-framework/getting-started/#cli).

-These switches populate the image's identity files: `/etc/os-release`, `/etc/issue` and `/etc/issue.net`, `/etc/armbian-release`, `/etc/armbian-image-release`, the login MOTD, and the signature on the generated `.deb` packages.
+These switches populate the image's identity files: `/etc/os-release`, `/etc/issue` and `/etc/issue.net`, `/etc/armbian-release`, `/etc/armbian-image-release`, the login MOTD, and the `Maintainer` field of the generated `.deb` packages.

 !!! info "Defaults are deliberate placeholders"
     Left unset, the framework fills these with placeholder fallbacks (shown as the defaults below), so an un-branded build identifies itself as `Armbian-unofficial` rather than masquerading as an official release.
 A branded build overrides the whole group — see the [example](#a-full-rebrand) at the end.